graphql/graphiql/packages/graphql-language-service/README.md

 This package brings together all the dependencies for building out web or desktop IDE services for the GraphQL Language.

-It is named as such to match the convention of other vscode languageservices.
+It is named as such to match the convention of other vscode language services.

 ## Interface